 The program requires an overall GPA of 3.0 or higher for undergraduate work and any previous graduate-level work.
-As Of Spring 2019, the School no longer requires the GRE for master's applications.
+As of Spring 2019, the School no longer requires the GRE for master's applications.

 The program considers each candidate holistically.
 Higher performance in one area can compensate for lower performance in another.
-Students seeking admission who do not meet the GPA requirements are welcome to submit an additional document with their application to share any relevant information they would like the admissions committee to consider.
+Students seeking admission who do not meet the GPA requirements should submit an additional document with their application to discuss the circumstances that led to the lower GPA and why they now feel prepared to succeed in a graduate-level program.